-Prerequisite: German II or staff recommendation
+Prerequisite: German II

 German III reinforces communication skills and expands to include more sophisticated writing and spontaneous speaking.
 Events are discussed in the past, present and future tenses.
 Students continue to study the culture of the German-speaking world through readings, lectures, discussions, and the use of varied media and technology.